 Jackie has been with Audley since 2015 where she first started out as a specialist for the Middle East.
 She spent several months traveling throughout Egypt, Jordan, and Morocco visiting all of the major historical sites, as well as many unique and less visited regions.
 She then decided to expand on her knowledge of the British Isles and joined the Europe team at Audley.
 Jackie spent six weeks traveling throughout England, Scotland and Ireland visiting castles, cathedrals, war sites, whisky distilleries, and much more.
 Along with the dramatic landscapes, she also fell in love with the local cuisine, friendly people and charming countryside villages.

-Start planning your tailor-made trip with Jackie by calling
+Start planning your trip to Europe with Jackie by calling

 Recommend Jackie to someone you know

 Help your friends and family discover the world with Audley.
 Recommend Jackie today.

 Audley Travel and the people of Egypt are dream makers